-That’s why it’s time to take charge of your health and ensure you’re getting the vitamins and minerals you need to feel your best.
+That’s why it’s time to take charge of your health and ensure you’re getting the essential minerals and vitamins to boost metabolism, so that you feel your best.
 Here’s a quick look at various vitamins and minerals and the role they play in regards to your health:

 is a carotenoid antioxidant that is critical for healthy eyes, skin and liver (Aloe Vera gels are very rich in vitamin A).
 It is also essential for the growth and health of your skeletal system.

 Vitamin B1 (Thiamine)

 helps your body convert starches and sugar into energy.
 It supports a healthy heart, promotes digestion and helps prevent fatigue.

 helps your body release energy to its cells, and helps your body utilize protein, fats and sugars.

 helps maintain healthy nerves and skin.
 It also helps your body maintain healthy cholesterol levels.

 keeps connective tissues healthy and strong and supports healthy hair, skin and nails.

 supports nervous system health, aids metabolism of proteins carbohydrates and fats, controls cholesterol level, aids chemical balance between blood and tissue, prevents water retention, and builds hemoglobin.